menu iconknow your dna logosearch icon

 Yes.
 Autism can be genetically passed down from parent to offspring.
 If one or both parents have autism-causing genes, children can inherit them.

 Sometimes, these mutations affect children and cause autism.
-But a child can also inherit the same mutations without developing the condition.
+However, a child can also inherit the same genetic variants or mutations without developing the condition.

 Sporadic Autism Spectrum Disorders